xie00059/xie00059.github.io/content/projects/pico.md

 +++
-title = "Are Your Requests Your True Needs?
-Checking Excessive Data Collection in VPA Apps" date = "2024-04-12"
+title = "PICO: Checking Excessive Data Collection in VPA Apps" date = "2024-04-12"
 [extra]
 description = "A solution to checks the VPA app’s privacy compliance by analyzing (in)consistency between data requested and data essential for its functionality."